Nicola Beller Carbone

 In recent years Nicola Beller Carbone has devoted herself increasingly to teaching, holding regular master classes at acclaimed institutions such as the ‘Theaterakademie August Everding’ in Munich, the Escuela Superior de Canto in Madrid, the Fundación internacional Alfredo Kraus in Las Palmas de Gran Canaria, the Opernstudio in Munich, and the Accademia del Maggio Musicale Fiorentino / Opera di Firenze in Florence.

 From 2013 to 2018 she was the artistic director of the summer workshop InCanto Tignano – Sing&Act, near Florence.
 In 2020 she starts a new project as teacher and 'alma mater' of the seminar LiberainCanto, sharing experiences and knowledge with young artists.

-Next future Beller Carbone will debut the difficult role of Elektra and will start her career as stage director in Spain.
+Next future Beller Carbone will return to Madrid to perform the main role of the new opera Marie by Germán Alonso, in a coproduction between Teatro Real and Teatro de la Abadía, and will start her career as stage director in Spain.